 Pupils in Year 6 are split into two main classes with an additional support class running alongside every morning.
 This enables highly focused teaching to take place that closely supports the needs of individual groups of learners.
 Pupils are taught in these three groups to accelerate progress in their core curriculum subjects of Reading, Writing and Maths.

+Our afternoon sessions enable pupils to apply their core curriculum learning as well as develop their skills and knowledge in other curriculum areas.
+They will study World War Two, Crime and Punishment and Our World as well as science topics including Evolution and Inheritance and Electricity.
 We believe that pupils learn best when their parents/carers and teachers work closely together.
 Because of this, we are always happy to discuss your child’s progress whenever necessary.

 Letters to parents